Electricity Tariffs for the Renewable Home

 Price isn’t the only concern for customers when it comes to choosing a tariff and the generation mix received.
 We are also seeing an increase in the number of tariffs offering local supply, or supply that comes from specific sources.

-Municipal tariffs such as the not-for-profit Robin Hood Energy in Nottingham, or Bristol Energy ensure supply comes from generation in the local area, creating a connection between you, the consumer, and the local generation.
+Municipal tariffs such as Bristol Energy ensure supply comes from generation in the local area, creating a connection between you, the consumer, and the local generation.
+Whilst this model has proved attractive in theory, the recent failure of the not-for-profit Robin Hood Energy in Nottingham has made local supply seem more risky.

 Recently, software company Piclo, teamed up with Good Energy to launch Selectricity – allowing business customers to choose the actual renewable generators that their supply comes from.